International Paper (NYSE:IP) Posts Quarterly Earnings Results, Beats Estimates By $0.07 EPS

 International Paper Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Friday, March 15th.
-Investors of record on Thursday, February 22nd will be given a dividend of $0.4625 per share.
-This represents a $1.85 dividend on an annualized basis and a yield of 5.53%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, March 15th.
+Shareholders of record on Thursday, February 22nd will be given a $0.4625 dividend.
+This represents a $1.85 annualized dividend and a yield of 5.53%.
 The ex-dividend date is Wednesday, February 21st.
-International Paper’s dividend payout ratio (DPR) is currently 225.61%.
+International Paper’s dividend payout ratio (DPR) is 225.61%.

 International Paper Company Profile